plomino/PlominoDoc/docs/concepts.rst

 Documents
 =========

-A *document* is a set of data.
-Data can be submitted by a user using a given form.
+A :dfn:`document` is a set of data.
+Data can be submitted by a user using a given :term:`form`.

 ..
-Note: a document can be created using one form and then viewed or edited using a different form.
+Note:: a document can be created using one form and then viewed or edited using a different form.
 The presentation of the document is determined by the form, which renders the data items found on the document.
 The fields on the form need not correspond one to one with the data items